mitch292/tbt/README.md

 ## What's required to use gimmeplan?
 gimmeplan is very much in MVP / single use case stage of development.
 To run today, you'll need a couple dependencies resolved.
 * Your own slack application with access to your workspace
-* A machine with git install and access to your git repo
+* A machine with git install and SSH access to your git repo
 * Valid AWS credentials to run `terraform plan` - ONLY AWS IS SUPPORTED

 ## How do I use gimmeplan?